-If a Distribution Restoration Contract includes Quick Re-synchronisation, NGESO may occasionally require the DNO to instruct the Anchor Generator to carry out a Quick Re-synchronisation unit test at any time, but will generally only be required where such an Anchor Generator has made a change to its Equipment which may have an impact on its houseload operation or after two unsuccessful tripping Events in the operational environment.
+If a Distribution Restoration Contract includes Quick Re-synchronisation, the ISOP may occasionally require the DNO to instruct the Anchor Generator to carry out a Quick Re-synchronisation unit test at any time, but will generally only be required where such an Anchor Generator has made a change to its Equipment which may have an impact on its houseload operation or after two unsuccessful tripping Events in the operational environment.

-Where NGESO requests the DNO to request a Restoration Contractor to carry out a Top Up Restoration Test, the Restoration Contractor shall execute such a test at least once every three calendar years, which could be at any time (but such a test will not be required to be carried out more than once in every three calendar years unless it can be justified on reasonable grounds, or unless the further test is a retest).
+Where the ISOP requests the DNO to request a Restoration Contractor to carry out a Top Up Restoration Test, the Restoration Contractor shall execute such a test at least once every three calendar years, which could be at any time (but such a test will not be required to be carried out more than once in every three calendar years unless it can be justified on reasonable grounds, or unless the further test is a retest).

 Tests (a) to (d) will be deemed a success where stable operation is achieved within a time frame agreed in the Distribution Restoration Contract.